-- 1. As we start Lent, what is there in your own way of relating with others which you would like to leave behind? - 2.
+- 1. Look together at the Shared Commitment.
+How might using this challenge us? - 2.
+As we start Lent, what is there in your own way of relating with others which you would like to leave behind? - 3.
 What is there in your church's relationship and the way meetings and groups happen that you would like to leave behind?
-How are decisions made? - 3.
+How are decisions made? - 4.
 How can we be 'preparing the way of the Lord'?

-You could also use in this session, 'Swim' by Gerd Altmann (Pixabay, permission for free use) (Left)
+You could also use in this session, 'Swim' by Gerd Altmann (Pixabay, permission for free use) (Right)